MecSim/MecSimCalc-docs/docs/maps/example-1.md

 )
 ```

-Optionally, you can set a background to the plot or just leave it blank.
+Optionally, you can set a background for the plot.
 In this example, we will use a map of South America from the geopandas dataset as the background of the plot.

 ```python
 path_to_data = geopandas.datasets.get_path("naturalearth_lowres")